 The Llano de Chajnantor site is located on 67° 45' longitude West, 23° 00' latitude South, at 5104 m altitude in the Chilean Atacama desert.
 It is a very dry site - inhospitable to humans - but an excellent site for sub-mm astronomy (see Fig. 6).
 Water vapour absorbs and attenuates sub-mm radiation and thus a dry site is required for high-frequency radio astronomy.
-The Atacama Large Millimeter/submillimeter Array (ALMA) - a collaboration between Europe, North America and East Asia - is also currently starting early science at the Llano de Chajnantor.
+The Atacama Large Millimeter/submillimeter Array (ALMA) - a collaboration between Europe, North America and East Asia - has started early science observations at the Llano de Chajnantor.

 Figure 6: Annual variation of the precipitable water vapour (PWV) content at Chajnantor, based on 6 years of observations with the APEX radiometer.
 Blue, green and red histograms indicate the 25, 50 and 75 percentile levels, respectively.
-The yearly APEX science operations period from 20 March until 20 December is scheduled to avoid the poor conditions during Altiplanic winter.
-During Period 90, ESO observations are expected to be scheduled in August, October and December.
+The yearly APEX science operations period from 20 March till 20 December is scheduled to avoid the worst conditions during Altiplanic winter.
+During Period 91, ESO observations are expected to be scheduled in May and July.

 ESO has been offering time on the Atacama Pathfinder Experiment (APEX, a 12 meter radio telescope) at the Chajnantor site since Period 77.
 APEX is an international collaboration involving the Max-Planck-Institut für Radioastronomie (MPIfR), Onsala Space Observatory (OSO), and ESO.
 ESO receives 24.7% of the observing time on APEX.
 The distribution of the observing time between the APEX partners can be found on the APEX web pages.
-During Period 90, the ESO time is expected to be scheduled in August, October and December.
+During Period 91, the ESO time is expected to be scheduled in May and July.
 Time-critical observations should only be requested during these ESO periods.